Gabrielnero000/PBR-Playground/README.md

 ## System Specs
-For benchmark purposes, is necessary to haver
+For benchmark purposes, is necessary to have a reference system to compare results.
+Diferent machines can have diferent results, so

 ## Gallery: Images of Experiments
 PBR is about genereate beautiful CG images, so here they are!
 The images in this section was generated using my code or existing PBR softwares.
 I hope you appreciate it!